11-tools/lojban-english-apple-dictionary/README.markdown

 The information in the dictionary and the word lists are in the public domain.

-“Lojban” is a trademark of the Logical Language Group.
+"Lojban" is a trademark of the Logical Language Group.